rockettheme/docs/Docs/joomla/basic/k2_styling_guide.md

 Introduction
 -----
 K2 is a powerful content extension for Joomla, and we use it in our demo sites to enhance content management and presentation.
-While you can certainly run one of our themes without K2 installed, we choose to use it because it is a solid extension that provides a benefit to us.
+While you can certainly run one of our themes without K2 installed, we choose to support it because it is a solid extension that provides a benefit to many of our users.

 The philosophy behind K2 is to bring the best bits and pieces from WordPress and Drupal to Joomla.
 Where Joomla excels as a content management system (CMS), it does have points where it could be a little more user friendly, especially for someone migrating from another platform.

 While K2 might not completely replace Joomla's integrated article system for everyone, it does add a number of useful tidbits that can help you make the most of your site.
-Tagging, image management, comments, and other options picks up where Joomla leaves off with a powerfull full-featured article management solution.
+Tagging, image management, comments, and other options pick up where Joomla leaves off with a powerfull full-featured article management solution.
 This is in addition to its user and media management enhancements.

 Below, we'll detail exactly how we set up each of our Gantry-powered template demos using K2.